 In addition, Avi has a private Gestalt Therapy practice in Brooklyn, where he sees individuals and couples, kids, teens, and adults.
 These two aspects of Avi's work have an unarticulated but undeniable connection and flow between them - in their need for a deeper type of listening, in their reverence for this very moment, and their mutual suggestion that there is a type of holiness to be found in many unexpected corners of our lives.

 Volunteer and Booster

 Becky Voorwinde is an involved member of the Because Jewish community.
 She enjoys coordinating with other Brooklyn volunteers who, like Becky, dream of creating a spiritually and intellectually enriching local Jewish community to raise their families.
-Professionally, Becky serves as the Co-Director of the Bronfman Fellowships, a pluralistic Jewish leadership program.
+Professionally, Becky serves as the Executive Director of the Bronfman Fellowships, a pluralistic Jewish leadership program.
 Becky's experience includes work in the Corporate Responsibility Group at Ernst & Young LLP and at a non-profit human resources consultancy, Diversity @ Work in Melbourne Australia.

 Becky graduated Summa Cum Laude from Barnard College with a B.A. in American Studies.
 Her thesis focused on the 1968 New York Teachers' Strike and its impact on Jewish identity.

 She is a member of the Engaging Interfaith Families Committee at UJA Federation of NY and serves on the board of JPro, an advocacy and education organization for employees of Jewish non-profits.
 Becky resides in Brooklyn with her husband Michael and two young daughters.